Audiamant/PriceTicker/README.md

        If you need to troubleshoot you can use the logging configurations of this program (mentioned below).
        Alternatively, you can check to see if there is any output in the system service logging.
        ```
-        sudo journalctl -f -u btc-screen.service
+        sudo journalctl -f -u stocks-screen.service
        ```

 ### Support the project
-If you would like to support this project and and keep me caffeinated, you can do it here:
+This projekt ist just a Fork.
+The heavy work was done by dr-mod so please buy him some coffee.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/drmod)